GeorginaCarlisle/2024-daily-coding/README.md

 7 - newCard function to pick a random card from the list of flashcards and display the front of the card to the page.

 8 - Edit newCard function to choose only unseen cards and to signal when all cards have been seen.

+9 - showAnswer function with button calling either newCard or showAnswer depending on what is needed.
+Button text changes appropriately to provide next option.